Wacom-Developer/personal-knowledge-library/docs/knowledge/base/search.md

     :   Number of tokens in the search query.

     `tokenizer_time: float`
-    :   Tokenizer time in milliseconds for search query.
+    :   Tokenizer time in milliseconds for a search query.

 `PerformanceStats(stats: Dict[str, Any])`
 :   PerformanceStats